Ustyuzhna: Culture and recreation

 Ustyuzhna contains thirty-nine objects classified as cultural and historical heritage by Russian federal law and additionally ninety-seven objects classified as cultural and historical heritage of local importance.
 Ustyuzhna is a historical town with the well-preserved center from the 19th century.

 The Ustyuzhensky District Museum is located in Ustyuzhna.

-It is believed that the plot of The Government Inspector, a comedy by Russian playwright Nikolai Gogol, is based on the real story which took place in Ustyuzhna in the beginning of the 19th century.
+It is believed that the plot of The Government Inspector, a comedy by Russian playwright Nikolai Gogol, is based on a true story which took place in Ustyuzhna in the early 19th century.